nathancarter/weblurch/doc-src/repo-migration-plans.md

 tested, it should replace both the LocalStorage and baby Dropbox support in webLurch at present.
 Here's a to-do list for accomplishing that.

- * [ ] Update the cloud storage module to show how to import its files with [jsDelivr](http://www.jsdeliver.net) in the README.
+ * [x] Update the cloud storage module to show how to import its files with [jsDelivr](http://www.jsdeliver.net) in the README.
- * [ ] Have all the apps that use the Load/Save Plugin import the cloud storage module from that CDN, before importing [app.js](../app/app.js), and ensure that nothing gets broken in the process.
+ * [ ] Have all the apps import the cloud storage module from that CDN, before importing [app.js](../app/app.js), and ensure that nothing gets broken in the process.
 The module won't be used yet, just imported for later.
  * [ ] Make a copy of [the Load/Save
    Plugin](../app/loadsaveplugin.litcoffee) and call it the Cloud Storage Plugin instead, renaming it in both filename and script code.
  * [ ] Ensure that the Cloud Storage Plugin is part of the build process and is included in the app and installed in the editor object.
  * [ ] Go through the code of the new Cloud Storage Plugin and make all the changes necessary to get it to use the cloud storage module.
+Preserve as many function and property names as possible, because some are accessed from other modules in the codebase (e.g., see the Dependencies and Download/Upload Plugins).
  * [ ] Test and debug all of those changes by making calls to the Cloud Storage Plugin from the browser console.
  * [ ] Update the application so that the Load/Save Plugin is referenced
    nowhere, but instead all calls are now made to the new Cloud Storage Plugin.
 Test to ensure that the applications function correctly.
+Note that we must still support importing dependencies from at least the wiki and LocalStorage.
+Later we can add support for importing them from cloud storage as well.
+This may require updating the cloud-storage API to expose `readFile()` to clients, or something like it (where the client provides the path, and the module gives the object with a `get()` member).
  * [ ] Remove the Load/Save Plugin from the repository, the build process,
    and thus the apps.
 Test to ensure that the applications still function.
+   Also remove its corresponding test suite.
  * [ ] Remove the `jsfs` submodule, all its code, and all references to it from the apps.
 Ensure that the applications still function.
  * [ ] Remove [the old file dialog